Zoran Erbez

-Zoran Erbez (born 15 September 1971) is a Bosnian professional football manager who is the manager of First League of RS club Slavija Sarajevo and is also the head coach of the Bosnia and Herzegovina U15 national team.

-He is one of the most notable managers in Slavija Sarajevo's history, winning the Bosnian Cup in the 2008–09 cup season and also finishing in 2nd place in the 2008–09 Bosnian Premier League season.
+Zoran Erbez (born 15 September 1971) is a Bosnian professional football manager.
+He is one of the most notable Slavija Sarajevo managers ever, winning the Bosnian Cup and finishing in second place in the 2008–09 season.

 Managerial career

 Slavija Sarajevo

 Erbez started out his managerial career when he was named an assistant manager of Slavija Sarajevo.
 In April 2008, he was promoted to the position of manager of Slavija.
 With Slavija, he won the club's historic Bosnian Cup title in the 2008–09 season.
 As the club's manager, Erbez also finished as a runner-up in the 2008–09 Bosnian Premier League season.
 On 20 September 2009, after a loss against Borac Banja Luka, he resigned as manager after a poor start to the 2009–10 season.

 On 23 September 2011, two years after leaving Slavija, Erbez was once again named as the new manager of Slavija, but only four months later, on 1 January 2012, he left the club.